al1reeza/Snake-Game/README.md

 - **Collision Detection**: Grid-based collision system
 - **Memory Management**: Efficient tail management using ArrayList

-## Contributing

-Feel free to fork this project and submit pull requests for any improvements or bug fixes!

 ## License

 This project is open source and available under the MIT License.